 The 4th Annual meeting of the Classical Liberals in the Carolinas was held on August 10 – 11, 2017 at Johnson & Wales University.
 A number of leading regional policy concerns were discussed including free speech on college campuses, over criminalization, civil asset forfeiture, craft alcohol regulation, and the use of impact studies for the purposes of economic development.

 Keynote speakers included Scott Rasmussen, founder of ESPN and Rasmussen Reports, who spoke on the need for community and association to bolster traditional free market principles, and CLC’s inaugural President, Michael Munger, who provided our audience on opening night with a ‘full-throated’ take on the sharing economy as presented in his forthcoming book, Tomorrow 3.0

 CLC Chairman David Riggs closed the proceedings by invoking Walter Williams who wrote, “Colleges have become islands of intolerance.”
 CLC and its annual conference was founded to build bridges and causeways between classical liberals on those islands, connecting them to others in the local region.
 In short, to help develop and amplify the classical liberal voice!

-Become a member of the Classical Liberals of the Carolinas today!
+Become a member of the Classical Liberals of the Carolinas today for just $50!
 Your CLC membership includes registration for the annual CLC Conference, a physical copy of the Political Economy in the Carolinas journal and access to all CLC virtual events this academic year.